gluonhq/client-samples/README.md

     mvn clean client:build

-To run:
+To run the native image:

     mvn client:run

 or simply run the native executable found in target/client

-## Building and running the samples on iOS
+## Build and run the samples on iOS

 ### Requirements